$\mathcal{H}$-matrix based second moment analysis for rough random fields and finite element discretizations: Numerical results

 \section{Numerical results}

+Before we summarize the settings of the numerical experiments, we briefly recall that the algorithm of the presented method consists of the following three steps. \begin{enumerate} \item Compute the sparse finite element matrix $\mathbf{A}$ in linear and the correlation $\mathcal{H}$-matrix $\mathbf{C}_f$ in almost linear time. \item Compute the approximate LU-decomposition of $\mathbf{A}$ in $\mathcal{H}$-matrix format in almost linear time. \item Solve the matrix equation \eqref{eq:linsys2} with iterative refinement \eqref{eq:iterativerefinement} in almost linear time for each iteration. \end{enumerate} The numerical experiments in this article shall mainly focus on the third step and the overall behaviour of the method.
+We will see that only one iteration is required in the third step, which yields an almost linear overall complexity of the algorithm.
+To improve the computation time, we store and compute only the lower part of $\mathbf{C}_f$ and $\mathbf{C}_u$.

 All the computations in the following experiments have been carried out on a single core of a computing server with two Intel(R) Xeon(R) E5-2670 CPUs with a clock rate of 2.60GHz and a main memory of 256GB.
-For the $\mathcal{H}$-matrix computations, we use the software package HLib, cf.~\cite{BGH03}, and for the finite element discretization the Partial Differential Equation Toolbox of {\sc Matlab} which employs piecewise linear finite elements.
+For the $\mathcal{H}$-matrix computations, we use the software package HLib, cf.~\cite{BGH03}, and for the finite element discretization the Partial Differential Equation Toolbox of {\sc Matlab}\footnote{Release 2015b, The MathWorks, Inc., Natick, Massachusetts, United States.} which employs piecewise linear finite elements.
 The two libraries are coupled together in a single C-program, cf.~\cite{KR88}, using the {\sc Matlab} Engine interface.
+The meshes are generated by {\sc Tetgen}, cf.~\cite{Si15}, and then imported into {\sc Matlab}.